OVOSHatchery/ovos-skill-countries/README.md

 * better region matching
 * use .dialog files everywhere, currently country lists are lazy responses
 * websettings for mapstyle
+* improve requirements handling, cartopy is optional for gui

 ## Credits